virantha/bricknil/README.rst

 .. figure:: images/run_loops.svg
     :align: center

-    BlueBrick running inside Curio's event loop, which in turn is run by the Adafruit_BluefruitLE library run loop
+    BrickNil running inside Curio's event loop, which in turn is run by the Adafruit_BluefruitLE library run loop

 I'd much have preferred to have the Bluetooth library be implemented via an